Professional Bowlers Association: 21st century

 On September 10, 2019, Bowlero Corporation, the world's largest operator of bowling centers, announced it had purchased the PBA.
 Bowlero's Chief Customer Officer, Colie Edison, was appointed CEO of the PBA.
 Bowlero announced that current PBA Commissioner Tom Clark will continue in that role.
 In January 2022, Colie Edison stepped down as CEO to become Chief Growth Officer for the WNBA.

 Beginning with the 2019 PBA Tour season, television coverage moved from ESPN to Fox Sports, with 26 broadcasts being held on Fox Sports 1 and four broadcasts on terrestrial Fox stations.
+CBS Sports Network continues to broadcast the PBA Tour Finals, as it has since the event's inception in 2017.
+In August 2023, the PBA and Fox agreed on a two-year extension of their broadcast partnership through the 2025 season.

+On April 30, 2025, the PBA announced it had entered into a multi-year agreement with The CW network to air ten PBA events on consecutive Sunday afternoons, beginning in the 2026 season.

+Most PBA Tour titles

+The top winner of all-time on the PBA Tour is Walter Ray Williams, Jr. with 47 career titles, while Jason Belmonte has won the most major titles with 15.
+A list of the top PBA Tour titlists can be found in the separate PBA Tour story.